JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_intro.rst

 Block chain specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A SABER block encapsulates a linear operator -- which can represent a covariance, transformation, localization, etc. matrix -- that is part of the block chain described above (see Eq. :eq:`eq-modelB`).

 The list of available blocks for constructing a block chain in SABER can be found in :ref:`SABER blocks <SABER_blocks>`.

-The most basic model for the background covariance is have a **B** that is constant in time which, in SABER, is an example of a parametric **B**.
-Sometimes referred to as a "static" **B** in the literature, a parametric model for **B** could be a model which does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
+A simple model for the background covariance is a **B** that is constant in time which, in SABER, is an example of a parametric **B**.
+Sometimes referred to as a "static" **B** in the literature, a parametric **B** could be a fully static model that does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
 The implementation of a parametric **B** will directly match the expression in Eq. :eq:`eq-modelB`.
 Alternatively, **B** could modeled using an ensemble of forecasts (e.g. similar to what is done in an Ensemble Kalman Filter).
 This Ensemble **B** will allow the background covariances to evolve in time.
 Finally, the parametric and ensemble models can be combined into a hybrid **B** using a weighted sum.
 These models are described in the following sections.

 Parametric **B**
 ----------------